Athexhacker/spyeye/README.md

 ### For More Video subcribe <a href="https://www.youtube.com/@inziXploit444">INZI CYBER ZONE</a>
-<p>Fucker is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
+<p>SPY EYE is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>